dljubenk/dljubenk.github.io/_posts/2019-02-01-project-description.markdown

 Problem statement will express the relationship between two or more measurable properties which will be empirically tested in the later stages of this thesis.

 For example:
-* can we observe clear patterns or communities of bike commuters in spatio-temporal context
+* can we observe clear patterns or communities of bike commuters in spatio-temporal context?
-* which secondary datasets can provide us with some explanations of such patterns (e.g. weather, national holidays etc.)
+* which secondary datasets can provide us with some explanations of such patterns (e.g. weather, national holidays etc.)?
 * can we compare some bike-sharing systems between different cities and continents and have a clear comparison metrics to rvaluate these differences?
 * how does the placement of docks correlate to some efficiency metrics and can we predict the optimal placement and the number of docks?